Updated April 2, 2021

 Fast Growing Trees Terms of Service was changed a few months ago and appears to be an exact copy of Brighter Blooms.
 This includes language for their plant guarantee stating they might trim roots.
 Not a fan of that.

-We strongly recommend before you buy anything from fast-growing-trees.com you call them first & question the status of any plants you want to buy.
-They have trained, knowledgeable phone staff that can help you choose what is best.
+We strongly recommend before you buy anything from fast-growing-trees.com you contact them first & question the status of any plants you want to buy.
+Their phone staff can help you choose what is best.
 Also make sure to ask what container size the plant(s) will be shipped in.

 What were the red flags?
 We took away three points for the following reasons:

 - Fast-Growing-Trees.com stopped offering a 30 day 100% satisfaction guarantee.
+They now offer a Alive & Thrive Guarantee™ with a 5 day window to report issues.
 Your best solution would be a one time replacement with you paying the ship cost.

 - They charge a 25% restocking fee if a return is authorized.
 That excludes shipping.
 Not the worst restocking fee but still a bit high in our opinion.